alexr1993/reddit-bot/README.md

 --- Things marked next to "---" are things which I am hoping the structure of my objects/db will tell me.

+05/10/13

+Thought on classification: The title of a post will be the most important way of identifying if a reference has been made to it during classification, but the comments could help build up a profile of what it is really about.